-Since 2007, Cathy has a teaching position at the Department for Music and Media Arts of the University of the Arts in Bern, Switzerland.
+Cathy has a permanent teaching position at the Department for Sound Arts of the University of the Arts in Bern, Switzerland.
 She is a regular guest lecturer at other art and music universities.
 In her PhD-research Between Air and Electricity (supervisors Richard Barrett, Marcel Cobussen and Frans de Ruiter; accepted in 2013 by the University of Leiden, The Netherlands), she investigated the use of microphones and loudspeakers as musical instruments.
-Her book Between Air and Electricity – Microphones and Loudspeakers as Musical Instruments has been published in 2017 as a hardcover, a paperback follows in 2018.
+Her book Between Air and Electricity – Microphones and Loudspeakers as Musical Instruments has been published in 2017.

 Performances and Festivals (selection), see also my agenda for up to date information.